Strider Toll

 Technical Game Designer

 Hi!
 Thanks for stopping by.
-I’m Strider, a game designer and developer with over 3 years of professional experience, specializing in combat systems and player abilities.I like to focus on making kinetic, visceral, and artful games.
+I’m Strider, a game designer and developer with over 3 years of professional experience, specializing in combat systems and player abilities.I focus on making kinetic, visceral, and artistic games.

 Video